ShadowSecurityOfficial/Shadow-Windows/Setup/Build.md

 5. Add extracted AtlasOS directory
 6. Convert install.esd to install.wim if needed
 7. Load install.wim
-8. Load our XML file (if you get a error with loading the XMl file it is probably a issue with you following the steps or AtlasOS updated their ISO in that case I will update our XML File) (XML file is located in Setup directory)
+8. Load our XML file (if you get a error with loading the XML file it is probably a issue with you following the steps or AtlasOS updated their ISO in that case I will update our XML File) (XML file is located in Setup directory)

 9. (Put the files in the source folder to the necessary directories: